A note to the reader

 I know.
 Believe you me, I know.

 There are, clearly, far too many newsletters already.
 Far too many commentators making far too similar observations about far too comparable phenomena, doing little more than enforcing the comfortable status quo.
 It is, after all, understandable.
 Most of us find cognitive dissonance to be a pain in the proverbial posterior.
-Much nicer to time-and-again have one’s beliefs confirmed.
+Much nicer to, time and again, have one’s beliefs confirmed.

 But lost in the non-existent fray is the unfortunate truth that it renders progress barely different from inertia.
 If we are not challenged - indeed, if we do not challenge ourselves - improvement becomes little more than a Harvard Business Review article about self-help.